lin15-microG/local_manifests/README.md

 # local_manifests
-LineageOS 15.1 f. amami and oneplus3 - hardened microG build
+LineageOS 15.1 f. amami, gts210vewifi and oneplus3 - hardened microG build

 ## How launch a lineage-15.1 build (microG build variant):
 Make sure you have checked out the 'lin-15.1-microG' branch in the local_manifests repo and synched